owlbarn/tutorial/book/neural-network/README.md

 We need to add the abstraction of *layer* as the building block of neural network instead of numerous basic computations.
 The following code defines the layer and network type, both are OCaml record types.

-Also note that for each layer, besides the matrix multiplication, we also added an extra *bias* (Explain).
+Also note that for each layer, besides the matrix multiplication, we also added an extra *bias* parameter.
+The bias vector influences the output without actually interacting with the data.
 Each linear layer performs the following calculation where $a$ is a non-linear activation function.

 $$ y = a(x \times w + b) $$